 And Kennington Park was the destination for the world's first motorised double-decker bus.
 It ran from Victoria to Kennington in 1899 ... and of course it was red.

 St Mark's Church, opposite the Oval tube station, was one of the Waterloo churches and finished in 1824.
 A Parliamentary Act of 1818 provided money to build new churches in the slums "lest a godless people might also be a revolutionary people".
 The churches were also to be the nation's token of Thanksgiving to Almighty God for the victory at Waterloo, hence their collective name.
 The monies were in fact mainly spent in the middle-class suburbs and did little to alleviate the acute distress and harsh repression which manifested themselves in such demonstrations as "Peterloo".
 Indeed, St Marks was certainly not in the slums.
 The area was semi-rural and its congregation was originally very well off so that the church was supported by "pew rents".

 The St Marks' site was previously occupied by the Surrey County Gallows.
 The Surrey gallows were famously used in 1746 to hang, and then behead and disembowel, a number of those who had joined "Bonnie Prince Charlie" in the 1745 Stuart uprising.
-(The last public hanging in the UK was in 1868.)
+The last person to be hanged at Kennington was John Badger of Camberwell Green, executed in 1799.
+The last public hanging in the UK - albeit in a gaol - was in 1868.